 Regression testing

-AgentDbg ships three CLI commands that turn traced runs into lightweight regression tests: baseline, assert, and diff.
+Maida ships three CLI commands that turn traced runs into lightweight regression tests: baseline, assert, and diff.
 Together they let you capture a known-good run, check future runs against it, and drill into what changed when something breaks.

 Why

 Agent behavior is non-deterministic.
-A prompt tweak, model upgrade, or tool change can silently increase token usage, add unexpected tool calls, or introduce loops. agentdbg assert gives you a one-line check — locally or in CI — that catches these regressions before they reach production.
+A prompt tweak, model upgrade, or tool change can silently increase token usage, add unexpected tool calls, or introduce loops. maida assert gives you a one-line check — locally or in CI — that catches these regressions before they reach production.

 Workflow overview

-1. Run your agent agentdbg view
+1. Run your agent python your_agent.py

-2. Capture a baseline agentdbg baseline <run_id>
+2. Capture a baseline maida baseline

 3. Run the agent again python your_agent.py

-5. If it fails, diff agentdbg diff <new_run_id> --baseline .agentdbg/baselines/my_agent.json
+5. If it fails, diff maida diff --baseline .maida/baselines/my_agent.json

 Step 1: Capture a baseline